isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 	</tbody>
 </table>

-This will open the script into raw XML (see below) that you can copy/paste into your favorite text editor and save as an XML file.
+This opens the script into raw XML (see below) that you can copy/paste into your favorite text editor and save as an XML file.

 <table>
 	<tbody>